speedata/publisher/doc/manual/doc/description-en/xpath.md

-string(\<sequence\>) | Return the text value of the sequence e.g. the contents of the elemements. string-join(\<sequence\>,separator) | Return the string value of the sequence, where each element is separated by the separator. true() | Return *true*.
+string(\<sequence\>) | Return the text value of the sequence e.g. the contents of the elemements. string-join(\<sequence\>,separator) | Return the string value of the sequence, where each element is separated by the separator. true() | Return *true*. normalize-space(\<text\>) | Return the text without leading and trailing spaces.
+All newlines will be changed to spaces.
+Multiple spaces/newlines will be changed to a single space.

 Todo document:
 --------------